 Created to move (Kelly and Juliet Starrett)

 At the Wellbeing at Work conference in June, organised by Welcome to the Jungle, it was reported, among other things, that in 1840 less than 1 % people had sedentary jobs, today it is over 80 %.
-This is unfortunately linked to the fact that the second most common cause of work-related disability in the long term is back pain (more information on this topic can be found in e-book from Welcome to the Jungle, ed. note).
-Let's face it - many of us sit poorly or lack exercise.
-As Kelly and Juliet Starrett's book points out, our bodies weren't made for a sedentary lifestyle, and the more we force them into it, the more we make ourselves suffer.
-With their insights, you'll get guidance on how to prepare your body for whatever befalls it - the advancing years, injuries, or pain and stiffness due to a lifestyle dominated by chairs, technology, and caffeine.
-You don't need rigorous gym workouts and expensive equipment to do it.
+This is unfortunately linked to the fact that the second most common cause of work-related disability in the long term is back pain (more information on this topic can be found in e-book from Welcome to the Jungle, ed. note)Let's admit it – many of us sit poorly or lack exercise.
+As highlighted by book Kelly and Juliet Starrett's book states that our bodies were not made for a sedentary lifestyle, and the more we force them into one, the more we suffer.
+Their insights will provide you with instructions on how to prepare your body for anything it may encounter – aging, injuries, or pain and stiffness resulting from a lifestyle dominated by chairs, technology, and caffeine.
+You won't need any demanding gym workouts or expensive equipment.
 Quite the opposite.

 Mosaic of the soul (Tomas Kvapilik)